Letter: Being original

 I’m putting my faith in action and reaction.
 Whenever a particularly strong cultural shift occurs, the opposite always develops by way of natural order.
 In terms of lifestyle, I see the revived enthusiasm for baking, crafts and gardening as the beginnings of the pendulum swing away from techno-dementia.
 And let’s not forget the increasing sales of tickets to hear live music and the resurgence in popularity of theatre.
 This already suggests that as the possibility for artificial everything increases, so a craving for the slow and authentic begins to return.
 To be clear though, I’m not remotely advocating a wholesale rejection of technology.
 On the contrary, I feel the possibilities are tremendous.
 What I’m saying is let’s not squander the infinite, and gloriously messy, complexities of the real and emotive in favour of the essentially cold left-brain pragmatics of technology.
 For me, these include: revelling in the Sunday joy of spreading a proper newspaper across the kitchen table, and squabbling over who gets which section to read first; scrapbooking with glue sticks and scissors; ink pens and calligraphy; the sound of silence; conversations, in person; the weight, feel and smell of a new book, or notepad; letters; pauses for thought and spaces to think.
 I believe there’s still room for it all, and it would be a greater shame to lose some of these very human obsessions than forgo another app to monitor your calories.
 It’s all about balance.

-First published in the September 2013 edition of ELLE Decoration UK
+First published as my Editor’s Letter in the September 2013 edition of ELLE Decoration UK

 Michelle Ogundehin is internationally renowned as an authority on interiors, trends and style.
 She is an influencer with expertise and the multi award-winning former Editor-in-Chief of ELLE Decoration UK.